Are you ready for some world-class scenery of mountain peaks, deep lakes, lush forests and photogenic coastlines?

 This time we stayed in a famous New Zealand chain of hotels called Top 10.
 I really liked the simplicity of our apartment (it was a small house in fact), it had tidy rooms and a fully equipped kitchen.

 How is this for a window view?
 I would say so not bad, huh?

-The staff was always super welcoming and ready to help us with everything.
-Oh, and it’s also literally 5 minutes away from the Fox Glacier Guiding by car, so that was a nice bonus!
+The staff was always super welcoming and ready to help us with anything.
+Oh, and it’s also literally 5 minutes away from Fox Glacier Guiding by car, so that was a nice bonus!